maxvonbuelow/mailserver/debian.md

 The myhostname setting of Postfix has to match the FQDN of your host and the reverse DNS entry.
 The mailname can be different though.

 ## Database setup
-You can choose between PostgreSQL and MaraiDB.
-MaraiDB has the advantage of easy-to-setup master-master replications.
+You can choose between PostgreSQL and MariaDB.
+MariaDB has the advantage of easy-to-setup master-master replications.

 ### PosegreSQL
 ```shell